Krishna-P-G/AquaMarina_Getaways/README.md

-# AquaMarina_Getaways
+# SeniorVerve CloudCare

-## AquaMarina Getaways is your one-stop solution for seamlessly booking boating houses online.
+## SeniorVerve CloudCare is your one-stop solution for getting senior services & care.
 This project is done using *ReactJS* , *SpringBoot* & *PostgreSql*.